Why Major in Biochemistry?

 Why Choose Eastern?

 - NEW!
-Accelerated 4+1 Forensic Chemistry Track: Earn a BS in Biochemistry degree from Eastern, plus a Professional Science Master's (PSM) in Forensic Chemistry at Temple University in Biotechnology, Bioinnovation, Bioinformatics or Scientific Writing.
+Professional Science 4+1 Tracks: Earn a BS in Biochemistry degree from Eastern, plus a Professional Science Master (PSM) at Temple University in Biotechnology, Bioinnovation, Bioinformatics or Scientific Writing.

 - Integration of faith, science and vocation: We offer rigorous study of chemical processes through the lens of a Christian worldview.
 Deeply committed faculty provide mentoring relationships to support and challenge students.

 - Independent research with faculty: All chemistry majors work with published faculty in original research during academic semesters and in the Summer Research Program.
 Projects include cloning and analysis of virulence-associated proteins from a bacterial pathogen; organic synthesis of bio-inspired molecules, nanoscale devices and new liquid crystal structures; theoretical modeling of strained molecules; and developing novel electrochemical sensors for polyionic compounds.
 Student research posters have been given top awards by the American Chemical Society.

 - Instrumentation: Students gain extensive hands-on experience with advanced instruments: 300 MHz FT-NMR, FT-IR, GC-MS, AAS, Diode-array UV-Vis, HPLC,FPLC, SEM, DSC, PCR, 96-well microplate reader, molecular modeling.